lmammino/loige.co/content/posts/2021-04-11_rust-shenanigans-return-type-polymorphism/index.md

 Yeah, nothing impressive, I know...
 But yet again, we are always calling the same function, this time `Default::default()`, and it's giving us the default value for the specific type we need!

 In all honesty, I am almost glanced over this one thinking it was some other nice Rust compile-time magic for built-in types.
-Until I noticed a small note saying _"by the way, you can have a default value for you custom types if you want to"_.
+Until I noticed a small note saying _"by the way, you can have a default value for your custom types if you want to"_.

 That got my attention, and the example I saw was something like this: